iterative/dvc.org/content/docs/studio/troubleshooting.md

 This is not an error.
 Columns that you select as mandatory in view settings are guaranteed to be imported.
-However, columns that are not selected can still be imported and included in the view - if you have selected less than 200 columns, DVC Studio will also import DVC Studio will also import some of the unselected columns, up to a total of 200 columns.
+However, columns that are not selected can still be imported and included in the view - if you have selected less than 200 columns, Iterative Studio will also import some of the unselected columns, up to a total of 200 columns.

 If you would like to explicitly hide columns, you can simply hide them in the view.
 Once you show/hide columns, you can save the changes.
 Check out the